 - Visit a Family Welcome Center—find locations and hours:

 Most students get an offer to attend one of the programs ranked on their middle school application, but it is not guaranteed.
-If you do not get an offer from one of the programs ranked on your application, you will get one to another school.
+If a student does not get an offer from one of the programs ranked on their application, they will get one to another school.

-Your results letter will include information on how to submit an appeal if you want to try to change your child’s middle school placement.
+Results letters include information on how to submit an appeal if a family wants to try to change their child’s middle school offer.

 Plan for High School

 Your child will apply to high school during eighth grade.

 - Start learning about high school admissions and explore programs that may interest your child.
 Learn more:

 - Also consider the nine specialized high schools—these schools are one way that New York City serves the needs of students who excel academically and artistically.
 The specialized high schools have a separate, optional admissions process and require a test or an audition in a talent area.
 Learn more: